mlswg/mls-protocol/draft-ietf-mls-protocol.md

 #### External Senders Extension

-The `external_senders` extension is a group context extension that contains credentials of senders that are permitted to send external proposals to the group.
+The `external_senders` extension is a group context extension that contains the credentials and signature keys of senders that are permitted to send external proposals to the group.

 ~~~~~
+struct {
+  SignaturePublicKey signature_key;
+  Credential credential;
+} ExternalSender;

-Credential external_senders<V>;
+ExternalSender external_senders<V>;
 ~~~~~

 ## Commit